 My instincts tell me there is something to this, but to what end I have no clue.
 I'm enjoying the flow.

 My process starts with an idea.
 It emerges instantly from somewhere in my mind, and I know that is what I will work with and the next project.
 From there, I turn to marker and paper towel and work out the composition and light.
 I then prep my canvas, creating my borders and rough grid of thirds and halves on the tape that covers my border.
 At this point, I take some time and watch the canvas and visualize what could be.
 Then I begin...

 I'm intrigued by the creative process.
 My minds eye vision of my creation at the beginning of the project flows and changes to the very end.
 Two questions that fascinate me: How do you know when a piece is finished?
 Where does that feeling come from?

-Now I'm back to my roots, and have retaken up my charcoal sticks and canvas boards.
+I'm now working mostly with charcoal.
 I think it's my strongest medium.
 I love the strong dynamic of black and white.

 Thank you for your interest.